Sleeps 2 | 160sq/ft | Pup-Friendly

 - Visit Sharbot Lake village (10 minute drive)

 Juniper cabin is our most easy to access cabin, conveniently located just off Highway 7 in a secluded spot on the river.
 Depending on the day, you may hear sounds from the road.
 But mostly these sounds are masked by the cascading lull of the Fall River at your doorstep.
 If you are looking for a remote wilderness experience, you should check out our cabins with “medium” or “high” levels of remoteness.
+See FAQs below for more information.

 DRIVE IN / HIKE IN ACCESS